BIOS4910IGEM – International Genetically Engineered Machine

 Course content

 This is a unique course in the Department of Biosciences.
-BIOS4910iGEM is meant for students from different disciplines who are interested in participating in iGEM (International Genetically Engineered?Machine). iGEM is an international competition in synthetic biology.
-Student teams will innovate new science that could solve local and global challenges.
-Through supervised meetings, brain storming sessions, innovation design-thinking workshops and teamwork meetings you will design and plan a project suitable for the iGEM competition.
-Through supervision in the molecular lab you conduct a project using biological parts called BioBricks from the iGEM repository.
-The relevance and novelty of the project is tested through communication with the public, stakeholders and other iGEM teams from all over the world.
+BIOS4910iGEM is meant for students from different disciplines who are interested in participating in iGEM ('International Genetically Engineered?Machine'). iGEM is an international competition in synthetic biology.
+Student teams will use innovative approaches that could solve local and global challenges.
+In supervised meetings and workshops, you will design and plan a project suitable for the iGEM competition.
+You will conduct supervised laboratory experiments using new and existing biological parts called 'BioBricks' from the iGEM repository.
+As part of the iGEM competition deliverables, you will also communicate your project plans and results to the public, collaborate with other iGEM teams worldwide, meet experts in the field to get feedback on your work, and last but not least, participate in the finals of the competition (unsually in Paris, France, in autumn).?

 More details about the iGEM competition, the principles of synthetic biology, and the achievements of previous iGEM teams can be found here: